HoraDomu/Vypl/README.md

 ---

 Vypl is a terminal Python REPL built for Vim users.
-It gives you a real Python environment with syntax highlighting, smart autocompletion, and full modal editing — normal mode, motions, operators, named registers, and ex commands, all inside the REPL.
+It gives you a real Python environment with syntax highlighting, smart autocompletion, and full modal editingnormal mode, motions, operators, named registers, and ex commands, all inside the REPL.

 ## Install